chase-m-liu/Plotly-Flight-Tracker/README.md

-How to use the program
+<h1>How to use</h1>

-1. Sign up with airlabs.co and get a flight data key
+1. Sign up at airlabs.co to obtain a flight data key.
-2. Change the variable "url" with your flight key
+2. Replace the "url" variable with your flight data key.
-3. Input center_lat and center_lon with your desired mid-point
+3. Set the "center_lat" and "center_lon" variables to your desired mid-point coordinates.
-4. Once you run the program you will be asked for the number of flights to search and the search radius (If it gives you an error it means the program couldn't find anything with your requirements.
-Just run the program again and put different ones!)
+4. Run the program and provide the number of flights to search for and the search radius.
+If an error occurs, try adjusting these values and rerun the program.